 It's also a great place to unwind, and is one of the city's favourite spots for walking, running, cycling and family picnics.

-You can walk around the park in about an hour, or hire a bike (bikes are available for hire at the main entrance at Av.
-Tristán A Rodríguez 1550 in Puerto Madero.
+You can walk around the park in about an hour, or hire a bike near the entrance.

 Read more about birdwatching in Buenos Aires.